-The Protection of Personal Information Act (POPI, 2013, Ch.
+The Protection of Personal Information Act (POPIA, 2013, Ch.
 2, Sec.
 5) additionally gives individuals the right:

-- to be informed that their personal information is being processed;
+- to be informed that their personal information is being collected;

 - to request that their personal data is corrected, deleted or destructed;